kleis-technology/terraform-training/tutorials/V2/TP3/README.md

 # Using Resources, Data Sources, Variables & outputs

-In this third practical, we will improve the previous recipe with additional Terraform blocks.
+In this practical, we will improve the previous recipe with additional Terraform blocks.

 ### Goal